 If you need to discuss your financial situation with an experienced bankruptcy attorney, call 215-248-0989 for a free consultation.
-We work with clients throughout Philadelphia, Montgomery County, Delaware County, Chester County, and Bucks County in Pennsylvania.
+We work with clients throughout Philadelphia, Montgomery, Delaware, Chester, Bucks, Berks, Lancaster, Lehigh, and Northampton Counties in Pennsylvania.

 You may wish to review your financial situation with a bankruptcy attorney if you are experiencing any of the following:

 A good bankruptcy attorney will review all of your options with you, such as debt settlement, debtor defense, mortgage foreclosure defense, and mortgage modification, not just bankruptcy.
 In fact, a visit to an experienced bankruptcy attorney may help you avoid bankruptcy, if there are viable alternatives.
 If you do need to file for bankruptcy, your attorney should thoroughly explain the chapters of bankruptcy available to you and the pros and cons of each. >>More

-Chapter 7 bankruptcy is a federal procedure that, if you qualify, allows you to eliminate most or all of your debts.
+Chapter 7 bankruptcy is a federal procedure that, if you qualify, allows you to eliminate some or all of your debts.
 Most debt is dischargeable under Chapter 7, although there are a few exceptions.
-In the vast majority Chapter 7 cases, the debtors keep all of their personal property, such as cars, household goods, furnishings, retirement accounts, personal items, etc. Moreover, it is often possible for debtors to keep their home.
+In the vast majority of Chapter 7 cases, the debtors keep all of their personal property, such as cars, household goods, furnishings, retirement accounts, personal items, etc. Moreover, it is often possible for debtors to keep their home.

 One of the major advantages of Chapter 7 is that the process is short.
 Most Chapter 7 cases take about four months from the time that you file until you receive your discharge of debt.
 Thus, Chapter 7 gives you the opportunity to get a fresh financial start in a relatively brief period. >>More